datarchitect/azure-docs/articles/active-directory/authentication/howto-mfa-nps-extension.md

 ### Licenses

-The NPS Extension for Azure MFA is available to customers with [licenses for Azure Multi-Factor Authentication](multi-factor-authentication.md) (included with Azure AD Premium, EMS, or an MFA stand-alone license).
+The NPS Extension for Azure MFA is available to customers with [licenses for Azure Multi-Factor Authentication](multi-factor-authentication.md) (included with Azure AD Premium, or EMS).
 Consumption-based licenses for Azure MFA such as per user or per authentication licenses are not compatible with the NPS extension.

 ### Software